 Equipment & Supplies for the Truck Itself

 Finally, don’t forget that your food truck is exactly that—a truck.
 It must meet all commercial vehicle licensing requirements and pass inspections, including emissions standards tests.
 You’ll also need to service and maintain your food truck on a regular basis to avoid costly breakdowns.
-Just in case, you should have the following onboard.
+As a precaution, you should have the following onboard.

 - Extra fuses